 For pilgrims performing Hajj, the Day of ‘Arafah is the most significant day and is the essence and heart of the pilgrimage.

-As the Islamic calendar is based on the lunar calendar, the Day of ‘Arafah falls 10 days earlier each year.
+As the Islamic calendar is a lunar calendar, the Day of ‘Arafah falls 10 days earlier each year.

 The Day of ‘Arafah is a very important day for Muslims, as it is a day of immense divine forgiveness, mercy and blessings.